56kcloud/traefik-training/03-Routers-and-Services/traefik-routers-and-services.md

 3. Open the `docker-compose.yml` file in your favorite editor and review the `catapp` section
 4. Start Traefik and the `catapp` but with no labels `docker stack deploy -c docker-compose.yml traefik`
 5. Open the Traefik Dashboard [http://0.0.0.0:8080](http://0.0.0.0:8080) and verify Traefik is running and `catapp` does not have a router or service in Traefik.
 6. From the `03-Routers-and-Services` edit the `docker-compose.yml` file and add our first label to the `catapp` as seen below.
-We are adding the `labels:` option and including the Traefik label `- "traefik.enable=true"` to enable catapp inside Traefik.
+We are adding/removing the comment from the `labels:` option and uncomment the Traefik label `- "traefik.enable=true"` to enable catapp inside Traefik.

 ```yaml
 catapp: